MicrosoftDocs/power-automate-docs/articles/environments-overview-admin.md

 	> [!NOTE] Data loss prevention is available with some license skus, including the P2 license.

-- **Isolation boundary for all resources**: Any flows, gateways, connections, custom APIs, and so on reside in that specific environment.
+- **Isolation boundary for all resources**: Any flows, gateways, connections, Custom connectors, and so on reside in that specific environment.
 They do not exist in any other environments.

 - **Common Data Service**: You want to create a flow that inserts data somewhere.
 Your options are: